 Instead, I think a welcome letter should be warm and encouraging.
 After all, the holiday is about love and family – not tattling!

 Including a welcome back letter when the elf arrives to visit your family for the holidays can be a great way to re-introduce him to your family’s routine.
-A simple note that says, “I’m back!” if he’s been there before if just fine.
-If you’d like to try something a bit different, here are 10 elf welcome back ideas to get your creativity flowing!
+Even just a simple note that says, “I’m back!” is a great idea, if he’s been there before.
+Here are some other ideas.

 - Have your elf arrive in a package from “The North Pole” and turn up in the mailbox or via “EPS” – that’s Elf Parcel Service in case you’re wondering!